livingdata-co/addok-cluster/README.md

 # addok-cluster

-A very fast and efficient way to access to [addok](https://github.com/addok/addok) geocoding capabilities in your Node.js process.
+A very fast and efficient way to use [addok](https://github.com/addok/addok) geocoding capabilities in your Node.js process.

 ## Features